lastic/lastic.github.io/_posts/2024-06-30-SHADOWPARTY-REPORT.md

 I met 3 CPC users

--Candy from OVerLanders (not to be confused with the ST crew by the same name) -CheshireCat from Flush
+- Candy from OVerLanders (not to be confused with the ST crew by the same name)
+- CheshireCat from Flush
--Candy's colleague whose name I unfortunately didn't get.
+- Candy's colleague whose name I unfortunately didn't get.

 ![AMSTRADCPC](/assets/images/SHADOWPARTY-REPORT/AMSTRADCPC.JPG)